 I had done years of twice-daily meditation that had begun in a tai-chi class I took in the early 1970s.
 I had a big reaction while meditating in the class one day with rapid breathing, shaking, and sweating.
-It felt incredible having that burst of energy up my spine and through moments of my breathing halting and my eyes filling up with light.
+It felt incredible having that burst of energy up my spine and moments of my breathing halting and my eyes filling up with light.
 I became addicted to this Kundalini response (it seemed exactly like descriptions recorded by students of Kundalini Yoga ) and kept it going daily for the next 5 years, meditating twice daily, at which point I developed insomnia, and began to question my “krias.”
 All of that meditation and shaking didn’t seem to have brought me any kind of enlightenment but maybe brought on the insomnia (my wife years later discovered it was garlic salad dressing that I consumed often).
 I gave up meditating, and entered an Alexander Technique teaching training program in 1985.

 One morning, in my first year of training, while a teacher was working on me in class, I started to get that Kundalini sensation of energy shooting up my spine, and the rapid breathing started.
 My teacher stated “don’t harden your neck,” and continued with her hands-on directions and the flow of energy shot all the way up without causing the usual shaking.
 I started to cry and could barely stand up.
 I lay on the table and my legs jerked around like crazy.
 Observers were laughing as it looked like a slapstick routine.
 This eventually calmed down and I went to work and home for dinner and early to bed.

 I awakened early the next morning, feeling like I had been beaten around the neck and shoulders.
 Getting dressed, the first shirt I put on was more than an inch too short in the sleeves… same for the next, and the next.
 By the time my wife had arisen, I had covered the bed with too small shirts and jackets — my shoulders were much wider.
-I could no longer wear the fleece-lined swede coat my sister had given me — I actually split it up the back reaching for a strap on the subway (I gave to a poor freezing student from Jamaica years later).
+I could no longer wear the fleece-lined swede coat my sister had given me — I actually split it up the back reaching for a strap on the subway (I repaired it and gave it to a poor freezing student from Jamaica years later).

 I realize that all those years of shaking and intense sensations during meditation were because, when the energy started to flow, it was encountering tight muscles, which brought about the incredible, orgasmic sensation that you read about in books on Kundalini.
 Had my use been better, no doubt I would have had a pleasant sensation of energy flow, like what we experience from gentle hands-on guidance in an Alexander Technique lesson.